itzandroidtab/txt2mol/readme.md

 This project uses the original mpc05ls.dll and CommM05.dll from LaserCut 5.3.
 To run this project copy these dll files to the build directory.

 This program is tested with a Leetro MPC6565.
-It should work with the other MPC "motion-cards".
+It should work with the other MPC65xx "motion-cards".